 - Extend school learning

-- Involve the parents and carers in the management of pupil learning and keep them informed about the work pupils are doing
+- Involve the parents and carers in the management of student learning and keep them informed about the work students are doing

 - Manage particular demands on individual Years, e.g. GCSE coursework